 Are you curious about the most successful software development model, the Waterfall Methodology?
 Let’s take a deep dive into this step-by-step approach that has stood the test of time.

 As the name suggests, the Waterfall model resembles the flow of a river, with each stage progressing sequentially.
 This approach guarantees success when dealing with small projects that have clear requirements and fewer unknowns.

-The waterfall model came into the light during the late 1970s when Winston Royce used it to reduce the high cost incurred in releasing new revisions of a product.
-With the waterfall approach, he was successful in delivering quicker at a lower price and with fewer efforts.
-In this model, the first stage focuses on freezing the requirements, the next one gets the design finalized, and after that, the actual development begins.
+The Waterfall model gained popularity in the late 1970s when Winston Royce used it to reduce the high cost of releasing new revisions of a product.
+With this approach, he was able to deliver products quicker, at a lower cost, and with less effort.

 Waterfall Methodology Lifecycle